-Seen in the Himalayas curtaining banks at about 6 -7,500 feet, these triangular fronds with jet black stems layer themselves like the feathers of a bird.
-They can also spread into the prettiest 10" tall carpet, or, if you are adventurous, an outdoor wall-hanging!
+Seen in the Himalayas curtaining banks at about 6–8000 feet, these triangular fronds with jet black stems layer themselves like the feathers of a bird.
+They can also spread into the prettiest 10 inch tall carpet, or, if you are adventurous, an outdoor wall-hanging!
 If you'd like to keep it looking fresh, cut back the fronds of the previous season in winter before the extremely delicate new fiddle heads emerge.
-In its native environment it can often be seen in tandem with Bergenia, flattening itself to cliff walls, blossoms extending out and up.
+In its native environment, it can often be seen in tandem with Bergenia, flattening itself to cliff walls, blossoms extending outward and upward.
 A better contrast can hardly be seen.

 Mature size: 6-10 in T x spreading to 3 ft W